Coherent-Partners/spark-python-sdk/docs/batches.md

 > to consider how you read and feed the input data to the pipeline and how to handle
 > the output data once it's available.

-In the example above, the script assumes that the input dataset is cleansed and formatted correctly.
-However, there may be occasions when the dataset is not in the desired format.
-In such cases, you will need to preprocess it.
-The `BatchChunk` and `ChunkData` classes can be used to manipulate the data and structure it in a way that is compatible with the pipeline.
+The example assumes pristine input data, which is rarely the case in real applications.
+When working with raw data, you'll likely need preprocessing steps.
+The `BatchChunk` and `ChunkData` classes provide flexible data manipulation capabilities to ensure your data meets pipeline requirements before processing.

 [Back to top](#batches-api) or [Next: Log History API](./history.md)